 Heat the olive oil in a heavy bottomed pot over medium-heat.
 Add sausage to pot and cook breaking up with a wooden spoon, stir occasionally until browned and cooked through, app.
 10 mins.
 Transfer with a slotted spoon to a separate plate.

-Add white beans to pot (drained and rinsed) and cook tossing occasionally, I mashed some chickpeas with the back of a wooden spoon.
+Add white beans to pot (drained and rinsed) and cook tossing occasionally, I mashed some beans with the back of a wooden spoon.
 So about 1/2 the beans mashed and the rest I left whole.
 Cook beans till slightly browned for about 5 minutes.
 Transfer 1/2 of this mixture to plate with sausage.
 Leave the other 1/2 in pot.
 Add the wine to the pot, bring to a boil and cook until liquid is almost gone–about 2 minutes.
 I sprinkled a little kosher salt in to the bean mixture at this point.
 You’ll taste again for salt .

 Meanwhile, cook your pasta in a large pot of boiling salted water, stirring occasionally, cook until very al dente, a few minutes less than you would normally cook.
 Don’t overcook!